DILIP2002/amFOSS-TASK-S/README.md

-is really advanced model which is major profit for iphone they thought now iphone had updated to face like its is a small example i am saying all the people like to update with new things and they will forgot about old thing.By seeing that new software updates i used to see bug are cleared so that i had started to google it and tried to learn and i had learned some stuff.so in that time onwards i had decided to become a software developer  and full fill my dream to creat a software or app. so that is reason i had joined in amrita and choosed AMfoss
+is really advanced model which is major profit for iphone they thought now iphone had updated to face like its is a small example i am saying all the people like to update with new things and they will forgot about old thing.By seeing that new software updates i used to see bug are cleared so that i had started to google it and tried to learn and i had learned some stuff.so in that time onwards i had decided to become a software developer  and full fill my dream to creat a software or app. so that is reason i had joined in amrita and choosed AMfoss.                                                                     .

    --------------------------------------------THANKS FOR READING----------------------------------------------------------------------------